 Phone and Cable Bills

 Consider paying your internet, cable, or phone bill with a rewards credit card, particularly with a card that offers more rewards in these categories.
 Some business cards offer bonus points or miles for spending on telecommunications services if you work from home.
 Or just pay your cable bill or your home phone bill (if you have one) with a rewards credit card to rack up more points.

 American individuals gave about $292 billion in charitable donations in 2018.
 Setting up a monthly payment via credit card to a favorite charity can help you sustain your favorite nonprofit and also earn you points or miles.
 Or consider a card that gives cash back to charity every time you spend.

-According to recent data from Care.com, the average family pays $199 per week for infant care in a family care center, $211 per week for child care in a daycare center, and $244 per week for after-school care.
+According to recent data from Care.com, the average family pays $340 per week for a toddler in child care, $300 per week for child care in a family care center, and $244 per week for after-school care.
 This is yet another bill that could help you earn a ton of rewards if your childcare provider allows you to pay with a credit card.

 If you pay to go to the gym, you might as well set up autopay with a credit card for that bill, too.
 You could earn rewards while you get fit in the process, and why not?